uswitch/trustyle/src/compounds/product-table/README.md

 These are great for using inside content cells, and I'd recommend that if none of the existing data formatters suit your need, you add a new one and contribute it back to the package.

-When there's more than one, it would be good to get them all in storybook (and this paragraph removed!)